The first consideration for safety in welding is the location and peculiarities of the space in which the welding operation is to be performed.

 Do not weld in any location outside the shop unless you take the necessary precautions and get authorization.
 Before you weld in any compartment, room, tank, or adjacent space which contains or which has contained flammable or explosive materials, liquids, or vapors, make sure they are:

-These restrictions also apply to closed drums, tanks, and similar containers.
+These welding and cutting precautions also apply to closed drums, tanks, and similar containers.

 Allow welding or cutting only in areas that are or have been made "fire safe."

-Do not permit welding or cutting in the following situations:
+Do not permit welding or cutting in the following areas and situations:

 Eliminate fire and explosion hazards by removing or reducing combustible or explosive materials or vapors by preventing them from accumulating.
 The methods for making a space safe for welding and the tests used to ensure a space is free of fire and explosion hazards should be the responsibility of a welding supervisor.